-The accounting records of the County Court Agency Funds are maintained, and the Statement of Changes in Assets and Liabilities has been prepared, on the modified accrual basis of accounting.
-Under this basis of accounting, fines, fees, and receipts relating to trust funds are shown as additions to assets and as an increase in the related liability when received because they are generally not measurable until actually received.
+The accounting records of the County Court Agency Funds are maintained, and the Statement of Changes in Assets and Liabilities Arising from Cash Transactions has been prepared, on the cash receipts and disbursements basis of accounting.
+Under this basis of accounting, fines, fees, and receipts relating to trust funds are shown as additions to assets and as an increase in the related liability when received.
 Likewise, disbursements are shown as deductions to assets and a decrease in the related liability when a check is written.
+This differs from Generally Accepted Accounting Principles (GAAP) which requires the accrual basis of accounting.
+Under GAAP, Agency Funds would be reported in the Statement of Net Assets.
+Agency Funds are not reported in the Statement of Changes of Fiduciary Net Assets.
+Agency Funds are used to report resources held by the reporting government in a purely custodial capacity.
+Agency Funds typically involve only the receipt, temporary investment, and remittance of fiduciary resources to individuals, private organizations, or other governments.